 Russian is the 5th most spoken language worldwide, and one of the most useful languages for any learner to study.

-Russian teachers and students alike will both admit that Russian is not the easiest language to learn.
+Russian teacher and student alike will both admit that Russian is not the easiest language to learn.

 In order to learn Russian properly, you must be diligent, persistent and avoid any distractions from the learning process, no matter how difficult it may be.

 And under no circumstances should you trust the websites or textbooks that promise you that you can become fluent in Russian in a week, a month or even 3 months.

 This is absolutely impossible, despite the fact that there are in fact many effective methods to accelerate the learning process – just not that much!

 And so, today, we are sharing our top tips for learning Russian properly…and as quickly as possible.